-But Victoria city council just shook things up a little: at public hearing last week, they voted unanimously to permit garden suites in municipal zoning.
-This is way cool!
-Why?
-Because it has the potential to pave the way for more exciting and secure rental options in a city that has a super depressing vacancy rate.
+At a public hearing last week in Victoria packed full of outspoken Gen Squeeze supporters, city council voted unanimously to permit garden suites in municipal zoning.
+This has the potential to pave the way for more diverse and secure rental options in the city, where rental stock is at a historic low.

-Congratulations are in order!
-It’s encouraging to know council was able to take this bold step forward when there’s still so much important work left to do.
+Congratulations are in order for those who spoke up at the hearing, supporters who sent letters of support, and to city council!
+It’s encouraging to know council members felt inspired to take this bold step forward, when there’s so much work left to do.

-So, what are garden suites exactly?
-Sometimes referred to as coach houses, carriage houses, laneway suites, etc. — garden suites are small, detached, ground-oriented units located in the rear yard of a single-family detached dwelling.
+Sometimes referred to as coach houses, carriage houses, laneway suites, etc., garden suites are small, detached, ground-oriented units located in the rear yard of a single-family detached dwelling.

 Garden suites increase housing diversity and choice, and can improve housing affordability for both renters and homeowners.
 For renters, these private accessory buildings can serve as a unique and autonomous housing option.
 For homeowners, the addition of a garden suite to the property can produce secure rental income.

 They can also provide increased privacy over secondary suites or multi-unit housing, and allow neighbourhood densification that doesn’t require tearing down heritage homes, helping maintain the character of a community.
 They’re housing options that will stick around long past the typical length of time someone owns their home.
 As one gentleman at the hearing put it, “Even after we’re gone, that suite will remain in the rental market.”

 One speaker described wanting to build a garden suite so that they, the grandparents, could move into the smaller suite and have their kids and grandkids move into their main house, keeping the whole family together and reducing basic costs of living and childcare.

 Only 18 garden suites have been built in Victoria since 2011:

 - Before the changes, it cost homeowners about $4,000 in application fees, and took six-eight months to go through the application process